 Archaeological Monitoring

-As an alternative to Phase II archaeological evaluation or Phase III archaeological data recoveries, our clients are often requested to provide archaeological monitoring in order to identify significant cultural resources deposits during the course of active construction.
+As an alternative to Phase II archaeological evaluations or Phase III archaeological data recoveries, our clients are often requested to provide archaeological monitoring in order to identify significant cultural resources deposits during the course of active construction.
 This alternative provides a satisfactory outlet for documentation of unknown subsurface archaeological deposits in archaeologically sensitive areas that cannot be investigated effectively through traditional hand-excavation methods.

 AAHA has provided qualified archaeological monitors for a wide variety of clients and projects throughout the Eastern region.
 The archaeological monitor provided by AAHA will always meet or exceed the Secretary of the Interior’s (SOI) Professional Qualifications for archaeology in accordance with relevant guidelines.
 Typically, the monitor will observe all ground disturbing activities on a daily basis, noting the location, purpose, and method of excavation, the soil strata, any notable artifacts recovered from the excavation, and any unexpected archaeological deposits that may constitute a significant resource.
 If any significant archaeological deposits are identified (including human remains), the AAHA on-site monitor is equipped with the expertise and notification procedures necessary in order to notify, document, and proceed with project related activities with the least possible interruptions or delays.